-To assess the practicality of implementing the ML-based minimum-variance portfolios, Table 6 reports descriptive statistics of the distribution of portfolio weights across all estimation rounds.
+To assess the practicality of implementing the ML-based minimum-variance portfolios, Table 7 reports descriptive statistics of the distribution of portfolio weights across all estimation rounds.
 The Table shows that the minimum and maximum weights of the ML-based portfolios are not extreme, ranging from -0.8% to 0.8%.
 These values are well within the acceptable range for traditional investment strategies.
 Moreover, the proportion of negative weights (short proportion) is also relatively low, hovering around 30%.
 This suggests that the ML-based portfolios are long-biased and do not involve excessive short selling.

-It is interesting to note that, according to ?, the presence of dominant first principal component (or factor) would result in extreme negative weights in minimum-variance portfolios.
-Our results seems to contradict this finding as they indicate absence of extreme weighting.
-One plausible explanation for our results is that our methodology involves constructing minimum-variance portfolio using a multitude of characteristics-based factors.
-In this situation, ? and ? show that exploiting multiple factors leads to trading diversification (i.e. netting of trades across factors), which helps reducing extreme positions in individual stocks.
+It is interesting to note that, according to Green and Hollifield (1992), the presence of a dominant first principal component (or factor) would result in extreme negative weights in minimum-variance portfolios.
+Our results seem to contradict this finding, as they indicate the absence of extreme weighting.
+One plausible explanation for our results is that our methodology involves constructing a minimum-variance portfolio using a multitude of characteristics-based factors.
+In this situation, DeMiguel et al. (2020) and DeMiguel, Martin-Utrera, and Uppal (2024) show that exploiting multiple factors leads to trading diversification (i.e. netting of trades across factors), which helps reduce extreme positions in individual stocks.